martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/how-to/create-custom-model-fields.md

 #### `to_column`

-Most model fields will contribute a corresponding column at the database level ; these columns are read by Marten in order to generate migrations from model definitions.
+Most model fields will contribute a corresponding column at the database level; these columns are read by Marten in order to generate migrations from model definitions.
 The column returned by the `#to_column` method should be an instance of a subclass of [`Marten::DB::Management::Column::Base`](pathname:///api/Marten/DB/Management/Column/Base.html).

 For example, an "email" field could return a string column as part of its `#to_column` method: